chenx/Lib_HtmlJsCss/README.md

 Midi
 -----
 * The MidiPlayer class can play midi music directly in HTML5 javascript, without any plugin such as QuickTime.
-* index.html is a demonstration of how to use it.
+* index.html demonstrates how to use it.

 Searchbox
 ------